Permissions Policy

 9.7.
 Define an inherited policy for feature in container at origin

-Given a feature (feature), null or a navigable container (container), and an origin for a Document in that container (origin), this algorithm returns the inherited policy value for feature.
+Given a feature (feature), null or a navigable container (container), an origin for a Document in that container (origin), and an optional boolean (report-only), with a default value of False, this algorithm returns the inherited policy value for feature.

 1. If container is null, return "Enabled".

-2. If the result of executing Get feature value for origin on feature, container’s node document, and container’s node document’s origin is "Disabled", return "Disabled".
+2. If the result of executing Get feature value for origin on feature, container’s node document, container’s node document’s origin, and report-only is "Disabled", return "Disabled".

-3. If the result of executing Get feature value for origin on feature, container’s node document, and origin is "Disabled", return "Disabled".
+3. If the result of executing Get feature value for origin on feature, container’s node document, origin, and report-only is "Disabled", return "Disabled".

 4. Let container policy be the result of running Process permissions policy attributes on container.